yeahdongcn/WFH/CONTRIBUTING.md

 # How to Contribute

 Want to hack on the WFH?
-Awesome!
+Awesome!</br>
 We only require you to sign your work, the below section describes this!

 ## <a name="signing"></a>Signing your work

 The sign-off is a simple line at the end of the explanation for the patch.
 Your